CKPerrusquia/CPhy-ML/README.md

     - `Visualization.py` Basic class to visualise the results of the regression models and trajectory bounds

 ## Data
-The `ResearchData` folder contains the data relevant for the research.
+The `ResearchData` folder contains the data collected from open access sources that are relevant for the research.
 The complete datasets can be downloaded from
 > Jason Whelan, Thanigajan Sangarapillai, Omar Minawi, Abdulaziz Almehmadi, Khalil El-Khatib, February 26, 2020, "UAV Attack Dataset", IEEE Dataport, doi: https://dx.doi.org/10.21227/00dg-0d12.

 > Keipour, Azarakhsh; Mousaei, Mohammadreza; Scherer, Sebastian, 2020, "ALFA: A Dataset for UAV Fault and Anomaly Detection".
 Carnegie Mellon University.
 Dataset. https://doi.org/10.1184/R1/12707963.v1